 - Discuss the meaning, structure, and letter cues that you noticed students using correctly at difficulty. - Literal comprehension: The answers are in the text.
-Ask, "What are some things a goat can do?"
-Encourage the use of language from the text.
-Have students read the pages that support their answers.

-• Inferential comprehension: The answers are in your head.
-Ask, "Is a goat a better pet for a house or for a farm?
-Why?"
+Ask, "Can you compare the locations of the yellow coat on pages 2, 6 and 12?
+Where does the yellow coat go?"
+Have students read the pages that support their answers. - Inferential comprehension: The answers are in your head.
+Ask, "How do you think the yellow coat got out into the barnyard with the cows?
+Why do you think the cows took the farmer's coat?"